-The length of tape between PBOT and PEOT shall be in the range 9,0 m to 172,0 m.
+Type B: The length of the tape shall be in the range 5,0 m to 230,0 m.

-9.2.2 Length of leader and trailer tapes
+9.2.2 Length of the leader and trailer tapes

 The length of the leader and trailer tapes shall be in the range 70 mm to 90 mm.
 The joints between the leader and trailer tapes and the magnetic tape shall be perpendicular to the Tape Reference Edge within 1° .